QuantEcon/lecture-python-advanced.myst/lectures/calvo_gradient.md

 compute_V(jnp.array([clq.μ_CR]), β=0.85, c=2)
 ```

-## A more structured algorithm
+## A more structured ML algorithm

-The idea is that by thinking a little harder about the structure of the Ramsey problem and using linear algebra, we can pose a quadratic optimum problem that determines $\vec \mu$ and $\vec \theta$
+By thinking a little harder about the mathematical structure of the Ramsey problem and using some linear algebra, we can simplify the problem that we hand over to a ``machine learning`` algorithm.

-After we have those, we could compute the regressions that you compute in Calvo gradient and use them to discover the structure of the Ramsey plan that we exploit more directly in the original Calvo lecture that uses dynamic programming squared.

-We assume that
+The idea here is that the Ramsey problem that chooses  $\vec \mu$ to maximize the government's value function {eq}`eq:Ramseyvalue`subject to equation  {eq}`eq:inflation101` is actually a quadratic optimum problem whose solution is characterized by a set of simultaneous linear equations in $\vec \mu$.

+We'll apply this approach here and compare answers with what we obtained above with the gradient descent approach.

+To remind us of the setting, remember that we have assumed that

 $$
 \mu_t = \mu_T \  \forall t \geq T